|

 I don't do a great deal of academic research myself on medical records,

 largely for reasons having to do with limited access to clinical data.
 The long-term crisis in data access for language-technology research on clinical data is the subject of what my wife calls my "Data Rant", which I have delivered for years in talks at venues including SXSW, the VA, NIH, and the National Academies.
 I've more or less given up on the idea of legal or policy changes that could help solve this problem, and instead I've been turning my attention to secure data enclaves as an alternative solution, the idea being to bring researchers to the data rather than disseminating the data out to researchers.
 This is the focus of the NORC/UMD Mental Health Data Enclave project.
+That said, I have recently begun collaborating with Katherine Goodman at the School of Medicine, who focuses on epidemiology and public health; we are working on applying machine learning and other prediction model approaches in electronic health records, currently with a focus on predicting whether patients are likely to be carrying antibiotic-resistant bacterial infections.

 See my on-line list of publications for links